Laragear/MetaModel/README.md

 })
 ```

-An end-developer can also add multiple callbacks programmatically if needed, which are great to separate concerns.
+An end-developer can also add multiple callbacks programmatically if needed, which are great for separation of concerns.

 ```php
 use MyVendor\MyPackage\Models\Car;